Ailey/Fordham B.F.A. Frequently Asked Questions

 The same artistic panel adjudicates each audition and the same audition material is given in each city which allows for a fair audition process for all students.
 If you are interested in viewing the facilities of The Ailey School and Fordham University, this can be done once you are accepted and are making your decision about which university to attend.
 Fordham University holds an open house for accepted students in April and current B.F.A. students will be on hand for a small performance and discussion.
 Please make arrangements to visit in advance.

 What is the maximum length for the solo?
+Who should choreograph my solo?

 The maximum length is three (3) minutes, but it should not be less than two (2) minutes.
+Your solo should be professionally choreographed by a teacher or choreographer.

 What is the maximum number of students accepted?